aleksdags/lets-play/docs/Playground/Modded Minecraft/Modded MC Server with OCI.md

 - Open the forge .jar to install server
 	- ```java -jar <forge-installer.jar> --installServer```
 - Move the generated files to desired modpack
-- Download modpack server pack then extract the zip after
+- Download modpack server zip then extract after
 - Create a script that will hold the server arguments
 	- Use this [script generator](https://docs.papermc.io/misc/tools/start-script-gen) for your start script
 	- `nano <script.sh>`
-- Make the .sh script an executable
+- Ensure that the .sh script is an executable
 	- ```chmod +x <script.sh>```
 - Configure your firewall
 	- Refer to the oracle official guide to manage OCI firewall